 Kutaisi Gay Travel

-A small town in western Georgia, Kutaisi is a culture-rich waypoint to add to your list of Georgian gay travel destinations.
-Read the best the Kutaisi gay travel info and Georgia gay safety tips here on wolfyy.
+Kutaisi is a culture-rich waypoint to add to your Georgian gay travel list.
+Get Kutaisi gay travel advice on where to stay, restaurants, & LGBT safety.

 The Gay Travel Experience: Kutaisi, Georgia

 Kutaisi is a small vibrant city settled along the Rioni River in western Georgia.
-The town is much calmer than the massive capital of Tbilisi, yet not as heavily influenced by Russian culture as Batumi.
+The town is much calmer than the massive capital of Tbilisi and not as heavily influenced by Russian culture as other parts of Georgia.

-Kutaisi can be explored in a day or two since it quite small and walkable.
+Two days will be sufficient to explore Kutaisi since the city quite small and walkable.
 I flew into the Kutaisi airport and made my way toward Tbilisi soon after.
-I would say one day on each end of the trip is perfect.

-There is not much in the way of a gay scene in Kutaisi since the city is small and conservative.
+Kutaisi does not have much in the way of a gay scene given that the city is relatively small and conservative.
 However, you are not far from Tbilisi, where the LGBT community is much more present.
-Be sure to check out the wolfyy Tbilisi Gay Travel Guide

 Is Georgia Safe for Gay Travelers?